surface-ui/surface/README.md

     end
   end

-  # A live steteful component
+  # A live stateful component

   defmodule Dialog do
     use Surface.LiveComponent